Agriculture & Farming

 When you DON'T need multiple CPH numbers

 If uncertain whether separate locations require different CPH numbers, contact the RPA for advice before applying.
-Incorrectly combining or splitting holdings can cause movement reporting and cross-compliance problems.
+Incorrectly combining or splitting holdings can cause movement reporting problems and put you in breach of the terms of any farm payment scheme agreements.

 Temporary land and seasonal grazing